-Breeze Airways is a new airline that will launch in the US in the coming weeks, and it’s founded by the same person behind JetBlue.
+Breeze Airways is a new airline that’s about to launch in the United States, and it’s founded by the same person behind JetBlue.
 The airline was initially supposed to launch in 2020, though understandably the timeline was pushed back a bit.

-Here’s everything we know about Breeze Airways so far:
+Ahead of this launch, below is a recap of everything we know about Breeze Airways so far.

 “Moxy” was announced in 2018

 David Neeleman is the founder of several airlines, including JetBlue.
 He hasn’t worked at JetBlue since 2008, and in 2018 he announced that he planned to launch a new airline in the US.